Listen to This Article

 Based on the factors that impact buying decisions, you can’t use only sustainable packaging and expect a surge in sales.
 The reality of a sustainable design is that you can’t make an ugly package that falls apart the minute someone touches it.
 It doesn’t matter if it’s made with sustainable products; nobody will buy a product if the packaging solution doesn’t look and perform well.

-Even with environmentally friendly, sustainable packaging, you still need to make your packaging attractive, safe, easy to use, and you must implement the latest packaging design trends.
+Even with environmentally friendly, sustainable packaging, you still need to make your packaging attractive, safe, and easy to use, and you must also implement the latest packaging design trends.